Fiserv/universal-commerce/docs/faq/faq.md

-# How we can help you
+# How we can help you?

 **Here are few common questions that may help you while you are exploring our API.**